 After the Galapagos giant tortoise is the world’s largest turtle, may exceed a meter in length.
 Males can weigh 250 kg, while females rub 150 kg.
 As with other turtles can live for more than 100 years.

 The domed carapace is dark gray or black.
 The limbs are very robust, essential to support the tremendous weight of the animal element.
 The neck is disproportionately long, even for such a large animal, making it useful to reach the lower branches of the trees, some localized almost a meter high from the ground.

 Turtle is a herbivore and feeds on grass, leaves and woody stems, although it may occasionally supplement their diet with invertebrates and carrion.

 In Mundomar also receive fruit like apple or banana.
 Despite the availability of fresh water in their territories, usually get it from the foods they eat.
 Also do not fear the presence of man, act completely indifferent to it and may eat from her hand.

-Sexual maturity is determined by their size and not by their age.
-These tortoises are sexually mature when they reach the half or their final future size.
-Mating takes place between February and May.
-Females lay about 10-25 eggs from which 60% are not fertilised.
-Incubation takes 8 months and hatching takes place between October and November..
+Sexual maturity is determined by size, not by age; hence when considered sexually mature reach half the target size.
+Mating occurs between February and May.
+The female lays 10 to 25 eggs.
+There is a high rate of infertility of the eggs, about 60% are not fertilized.
+Incubation lasts 8 months and hatching occurs between October and November.